The Catholic University of America

 If you will be coming to the U.S. to study at The Catholic University of America and need to be sponsored by the University for F-1 or J-1 status, you must be able to establish your ability to cover the costs associated with your studies.

 Since international students have very limited ability to work in the U.S. and cannot rely on the ability to work outside the school to meet their financial needs.
 Before the University can issue your immigration documents you must supply documentation showing you have the funds for the first year of study and have the reasonable expectation of being able to cover the rest of your studies.
-CUA uses the following currency conversion source when calculating whether or not the amount of money documented is sufficient: www.xe.com.
+Available funds must show annual tuition, living expenses, and health insurance.
+These figures change every year.

-CUA will not issue any immigration documents unless a student can provide the required financial resources.
+Note: Catholic University will not issue any immigration documents unless a student can provide the required financial resources.
 Money - or more precisely the lack of it - is one of the primary stressors faced by international students.